Suri312006/undergradthesis/5-results.typ

 total time taken for the verification of a capability.
 It's also important to note that this cost of verifying a capability for access is done on the first-page fault, then the kernel uses caching to store the granted permissions and provides those on subsequent page faults into that object.
-In the future, I hope to measure the difference between a cached and uncached verification.
-Secondly, we only measure verification inside kernel space; as discussed in section 3, capability creation only takes place in user space.
+In the future, I hope to measure the difference between a cached and uncached permissions calculation, as well as how many practical accesses are granted using the cache compared to capability verifications.
 === UserSpace
-Userspace benchmarks were calculated using rust's built in
+Userspace benchmarks were run using rust's built in
 #link("https://doc.rust-lang.org/cargo/commands/cargo-bench.html")[benchmarking tool].

 In userspace, we benchmark keypair and capability creation, as these operations are core to